digrouz/docker-jackett/README.md

 This variable is not mandatory and specifies the group id that will be set to run the application.
 It has default value `10008`.

+### `DOCKUPGRADE`

+This variable is not mandatory and specifies if the container has to launch software update at startup or not.
+Valid values are `0` and `1`.
+It has default value `0`.

+## Notes

+* The docker entrypoint can upgrade operating system at each startup.
+To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.

+## Issues

+If you encounter an issue please open a ticket at [github](https://github.com/digrouz/docker-sickrage/issues)